conda-forge/conda-forge.github.io/src/orga/governance.rst

          * vote description
          * vote policy
          * vote totals
-         * Poll open and close dates
+         * poll open and close dates

-         If a vote has "timed out," as described in "Quorum," the documentation regarding notification records should also be in this file.
+         * notifications given to the core group

 ----
 :Quorum: All percentages below express *both* required participation, as a